 Every Westmancott suit comes with a unique guarantee.
 The company promises to carry out every adjustment and repair needed to keep the suit looking as good as new.
-All completely free of charge, and for up to twenty years after purchase.
+All this is completely free of charge and for up to twenty years after purchase.

-Plus, the company provide five complimentary bespoke shirts with every suit.
+Plus, the company provides five complimentary bespoke shirts with every suit.
 Now, how’s that for a bargain!